Save Babbinswood Farm

 Who are we?

-Babbinswood Farm Community Benefit Society Ltd. are a passionate group of volunteers dedicated to saving and growing the legacy of Babbinswood Organic Farm.
-We believe in stewardship, not ownership, protecting and safeguarding our local land through organic management, known as Babbinswood Farm South.
+Babbinswood Farm Community Benefit Society Ltd. is a non-profit co-operative dedicated to saving and growing Babbinswood Organic Farm by placing half of it into community ownership.
+We are a group of volunteers who believe in stewardship, not ownership, and in protecting and safeguarding our local land.

-We intend to raise the £1.5 million through a community share offer, donations and grants to purchase 116 acres of permanent grassland, woodland and some of the traditional red brick farm buildings known as Babbinswood Farm South.
+Funds are being raised through a community share offer, donations and grants to purchase 117 acres of permanent grassland, woodland and some of the traditional red brick farm buildings.

 What are we saving?